 These and other cost savings can only be fully realized when they are incorporated at the project's conceptual design phase with the assistance of an integrated team of professionals.
 The integrated systems approach ensures that the building is designed as one system rather than a collection of stand-alone systems.

 Some benefits, such as improving occupant health, comfort, productivity, reducing pollution and landfill waste are not easily quantified.
 Consequently, they are not adequately considered in cost analysis.
 For this reason, consider setting aside a small portion of the building budget to cover differential costs associated with less tangible green building benefits or to cover the cost of researching and analyzing green building options.

 Even with a tight budget, many green building measures can be incorporated with minimal or zero increased up-front costs and they can yield enormous savings.

 Built Environment: Tools and Resources

 Rocky Mountain Institute is a great resource for all things related to energy efficiency and sustainability.
-They have an excellent list of public resources for improving resource efficiency in your building(s).
-Since new tools are constantly emerging, they recommend invite you to periodically return to this page or follow them on twitter.
+They have an excellent list of tools and resources for improving resource efficiency in built environment.
+Since new tools are constantly emerging, they recommend to periodically return to the page or follow them on twitter.